 Call your lender directly and explain your current situation.
 Now that you are equipped with the knowledge of precisely what you can afford at this time, you can state the cash you have for payment and ask what solutions might be available for future affordability.

-If you can clearly and courteously describe the context of your missed payment and what you are doing to resolve it, your lender may be far more likely to work with you to find a solution.
+If you can clearly and courteously describe the context of your missed installment and what you are doing to resolve it, your lender may be far more likely to work with you to find a solution.
 Expressing confidence in your ability to repay the loan will cause lenders to have more confidence in you as well.

 Some options that may provide a suitable solution include a car loan deferment or refinancing to get longer terms with more affordable payments.
 Before making any significant financial decisions, be sure you understand the new terms and conditions.